secnix/secnix-www/README.md

 ## Environment

 At this point, you have a fully functioning system with all prerequisites installed.
-The director in the box `/vagrant` contains all the contents in this repository.
+The directory in the box `/vagrant` contains all the contents in this repository.
 Therefore, anything changed in this repository in the box will stay resident on the host computer.
 You can then use your host computer to maintain this Git repository.